cristinanegrean/cristinanegrean.github.io/_posts/2017-08-09-dresses-stream-processing-and-apache-kafka.markdown

 layout: post
 author: Cristina Negrean
 title: 'Dresses, Stream Processing and Apache Kafka'
-image: /img/bootiful_dress.gif
+image: /img/bootiful_dresses_service_overview.png
 tags: [Spring Cloud Stream, Apache Kafka, AMQP]
 category: Spring Cloud Stream
-comments: true
 ---

 In this blog post I will show you how to adopt a full-fledged stream processing framework:
 [Spring Cloud Stream](https://cloud.spring.io/spring-cloud-stream/) to build a message & event driven microservice: `Bootiful dress service`.

 The microservice relies on a dedicated broker, [Apache Kafka](http://kafka.apache.org/), responsible for distributing the events: `Dress Created Event`, `Dress Updated Event` and `Dress Rated Event`.
+This isn't a blog post on [what is Kafka](https://dzone.com/articles/what-is-kafka) and you're not required to be an [Apache Kafka](http://kafka.apache.org/) expert to be able to follow through.
-The three events are represented as JSON strings, UTF-8 encoded, and are sourced to Kafka via a Python producer script: `producer.py`, leveraging a dataset of dresses:
+The three events are represented as JSON strings, UTF-8 encoded, and are sourced to Kafka via a Python producer script: `producer.py`, leveraging a dataset of dresses: `data/dresses.p`.
-`data/dresses.p`.

-Using a broker, asynchronous communication approach between producer and consumer (also called pub/sub from publisher/subscriber), has particular advantages over a feed, synchronous approach:
+Architecture wise, using a broker, asynchronous communication approach between producer and consumer (also called pub/sub from publisher/subscriber), has particular advantages over a feed, synchronous approach:
 * you have a central place where your events are stored, feeds are not accessible when the producing application is down
 * scaling is easier with a broker – what happens if you suddenly need to double your consuming applications because of load?
 Who subscribes to the feed?
 If both subscribe, events are processed twice.
 With a broker like [Apache Kafka](http://kafka.apache.org/) you easily create consumer groups, and each event is only processed by one application of this group.